Danville, Missouri: History

-Danville was laid out in 1834, and named after Danville, Virginia, the native home of an early settler.
+Danville was laid out in 1834 and named after Danville, Virginia, the native home of an early settler.
 A post office at Danville was established in 1834, and remained in operation until 1942.
-A census-designated place (CDP) named after the village, and including it, was established in or after 1980, and census-based demographics since that establishment reflect the entire CDP and not just the village proper.
+A census-designated place named after the village, and including it, was established in or after 1980, and census-based demographics since that establishment reflect the entire CDP and not just the village proper.